DataTalksClub/project-of-the-week/README.md

 ## Learn by doing

-Project of the week a study group with focus on building things and learning by doing.
+Project of the week - a study group with focus on building things and learning by doing.

 Every day we have a set of tasks.
-We finish them together and hold each other accountable
+We finish them together and hold each other accountable.

 ## Taking part